homer0/packages/packages/personal/eslint-plugin/README.md

 - `devFiles`: An array of glob patterns for files that are considered development files that are allowed to import `devDependencies`.
 By default, it includes a big list, from the airbnb config, of all major JS/TS tools config files (like `webpack.config.js`, `jest.config.ts`, etc).
 - `bundledDependencies`: A list of packages paths that are bundled in your project's build process.
 For example, if you are bundling `urijs` in your build, you can add it here, and the rule will allow importing it without listing it in your `dependencies`.

+### `ignoreUnresolved`: Ignore unresolved imports

+With the migration to ESM, and the use of custom path mappings in TypeScript, it's common to have some imports that ESLint can't resolve properly, even if they work fine at runtime or when compiled with TypeScript.
+To avoid having to manually override the `import-x/no-unresolved`, or turn it off completely, you can use the `ignoreUnresolved` option in the config creators, and it will automatically add those exceptions for you, while keeping the rule with the base configuration.

 ### Ignore files

 With the new flat config, `.eslintignore` files are not supported anymore, and you now need a [workaround](https://eslint.org/docs/latest/use/configure/ignore#including-gitignore-files) to load the patterns from those files into your config.